-Our evidence from Sections 3.3 and 3.4 is consistent with the interpretation that acquisition plan announcement is incrementally informative about subsequent acquisition activity.
+Our evidence from Sections 3.3 and 3.4 is consistent with the interpretation that acquisition plan announcements are incrementally informative about subsequent acquisition activity.
 In this subsection, we explore whether this association varies cross-sectionally based on the characteristics of acquisition plans.
-We expect the acquisition plan to be more predictive of subsequent acquisition activity if i) the acquisition-planning firms' target selection strategy entails the development and maintenance of an internal M&A pipeline, and ii) acquisition-planning firms explicitly communicate their commitment to future acquisitions to pursue corporate growth strategy.
+We expect acquisition plans to be more predictive of subsequent acquisition activity if i) the acquisition-planning firm's target selection strategy entails the development and maintenance of an internal M&A pipeline, and ii) the acquisition-planning firm explicitly communicate its commitment to future acquisitions to pursue corporate growth strategy.

 In Panel A of Table 6, we consider the acquisition-planning firm's target selection strategy.
-As discussed earlier, acquisition plan firms with an internal M&A pipeline develop and maintain a list of potential targets.
-In contrast, other acquisition plan firms are simply on the look-out for opportunistic acquisitions and plan on executing acquisitions only if an opportunity presents itself.
-Hence, we expect acquisition plan firms with an active "internal M&A pipeline" target selection strategy to display a greater propensity of engaging in subsequent acquisitions.
+As discussed earlier, acquisition-planning firms with an internal M&A pipeline develop and maintain a list of potential targets.
+In contrast, other acquisition-planning firms are simply on the look-out for opportunistic acquisitions and plan on executing acquisitions only if an opportunity presents itself.
+Hence, we expect acquisition-planning firms with an active "internal M&A pipeline" target selection strategy to display a greater incremental propensity of engaging in subsequent acquisitions.
 Model 1 dichotomizes acquisition plans based on the target selection strategy and re-estimates models 1 through 3 in Panel A of Table 5.
 Once again, for ease of presentation, we do not tabulate coefficient estimates on other controls.
-Our findings show that an acquisition plan has significantly higher predictive ability for subsequent acquisition activity when target selection strategy involves an internal M&A pipeline relative to acquisition plan firms opportunistically looking for targets.
+Our findings show that an acquisition plan has significantly higher incremental predictive ability for subsequent acquisition activity when target selection strategy involves an internal M&A pipeline relative to acquisition-planning firms opportunistically looking for targets.

 In Panel B of Table 6, we further consider the acquisition-planning firms' level of commitment to future acquisitions.
-We expect the predictive ability of the acquisition plan for subsequent acquisition activity to be even greater for firms explicitly conveying their commitment to acquisitions for corporate growth plans as such commitment potentially reflects management's confidence in their inorganic growth strategy for future investments.
+We expect the predictive ability of the acquisition plan announcements for subsequent acquisition activity to be even greater for firms explicitly conveying their commitment to acquisitions for corporate growth plans as such commitment potentially reflects management's confidence in their inorganic growth strategy for future investments.
 Our results are consistent with this view.
-In economic terms, acquisition-planning firms explicitly revealing their commitment to future acquisitions for the corporate growth strategy are 128.78% more likely to engage in subsequent acquisitions, compared to 51.66% higher acquisition likelihood for the remaining acquisition-planning firms (F-value for the differences is 3.78).
+In economic terms, acquisition-planning firms explicitly revealing their commitment to future acquisitions for the corporate growth strategy are 167.06% more likely to engage in subsequent acquisitions, compared to 87.12% higher acquisition likelihood for the remaining acquisition-planning firms (F-value for the difference is 5.82).